-6 YEAR 2 METHODS
+6 YEAR 3 METHODS

-Shannon & Wilson biologists completed the Year 2 monitoring site visit on August 4 and 15, 2023, as described below.
+Shannon & Wilson biologists completed the Year 3 monitoring site visit on August 6, 2024, as described below.

-- Woody Plant Survival: Each live plant, whether installed or volunteer, was counted and recorded to species. - Woody Plant Cover: Measurement of percent cover is not required until Year 3.
-However, data was collected during this site visit as a progress check.
-Native woody plant cover was recorded for each of the ten transects using the line-intercept method (see locations in Figure 2).
+- Woody Plant Cover: Native woody plant cover was recorded for each of the ten transects using the line-intercept method (see locations in Figure 2).
 Percent cover was calculated by documenting the point where the canopy began and ended along each transect.
 Where the canopies for different species overlapped, only the start and end point of the aggregated cover was recorded (e.g., no double-counting).
 These distances were then totaled and divided by the total length of the transect to calculate percent cover. - Native Emergent Cover: Percent cover of native emergent species, by species, was visually estimated in each of the seven 1-meter-square plots established during the baseline visit in the mid-shore and lower shore planting zones.
 The emergent plot locations were measured in reference to the closest transect t-post using a tape measure and compass.
 Their presence in tidal, high wave energy areas prevented installation of t-posts or other physical markings at the emergent plots. - Emergent Community Development: Considering the dynamic nature of non-armored marine shorelines and the anticipated patchy and shifting evolution of the emergent plant community, the seven emergent plots will also be supported by geographic information system mapping of the general bounds of the developing emergent community (Figure 3).

-- Invasive Plant Cover: An assessment of weedy species cover was made through qualitative visual assessment through the planting areas. - Photo Points: Photos were taken at each of the 14 photo points (P1 through P14) established during the baseline visit (Figure 2; Appendix C).
+- Invasive Plant Cover: An assessment of invasive species cover was made through qualitative visual assessment through the planting areas. - Photo Points: Photos were taken at each of the 14 photo points (P1 through P14) established during the baseline visit (Figure 2; Appendix B).

-7 YEAR 2 RESULTS AND OBSERVATIONS
+7 YEAR 3 RESULTS AND OBSERVATIONS